Road traffic accident claims

 A Litigant in Person is someone who represents themselves in a legal claim without any professional legal advice or representation.

-If you decide you don't want to represent yourself, you can register your claim with Slater and Gordon and get access to specialist legal advice and representation, without the risk of being left out of pocket.
+If you decide you don't want to represent yourself, you can register your claim through the micase RTA platform.
+By registering your case through micase, you'll get access to specialist legal advice and representation, without the risk of being left out of pocket. or register your claim today.

 What is a litigation friend?